SYSTEM ACTIVE |

 Laravel validation rules are incredibly expressive, but converting them to client-side types and OpenAPI rules requires complex mapping.
 Laravel API Blueprint does this recursively:

-- GET/DELETE Query Flat-Mapping: Validations on GET and DELETE requests are flattened into dot-notation query parameter objects (
+1. GET/DELETE Query Flat-Mapping: Validations on GET and DELETE requests are flattened into dot-notation query parameter objects (in: query), preventing invalid requestBody structures in compiled OpenAPI files.

-items.*.quantityortags.*.name) and parses their structure to produce deep, recursively nested arrays of client-side structs. - Advanced Bounds: Translates standard boundary rules like
+2. Wildcard & Array Objects: Detects dot-notation array rules (like items.*.quantity or tags.*.name) and parses their structure to produce deep, recursively nested arrays of client-side structs.

 🛠️ The 60-Second Integration